Providers must be credentialed through Magellan to provide, bill services

 Thank you for helping us ensure that Magellan members receive quality services.

-- Review Magellan’s policy on sub-contracting in Section 2 of the Magellan National Provider Handbook (PDF) and FAQs about credentialing in the appendices.
+- Review Magellan’s policies on sub-contracting in Section 2 and fraud, waste and abuse in Section 4 of the Magellan National Provider Handbook (PDF), as well as FAQs about credentialing in the appendices.

 - If you have other questions, reach out to your Magellan network representative.